Read time: 3 minutes

 Applying paint and finish to composite surfaces can also be a unique challenge that requires special chemicals, processes or preparation.
 The non-porous nature of the material forces manufacturers to treat the surface prior to paint application.
 Operators should carefully examine the individual material properties of each composite they handle to ensure quality and safety.

 Resins are similar to fiberglass composites, so they share many of the same features.
 In fact, composites include different forms of resin as a primary ingredient.
 This form of plastic material can be extremely malleable before it’s set, which makes it an ideal candidate for certain parts and components.

 Resins pose some unique challenges to booth operators, particularly in their potential negative interactions with spray and finish chemicals.
 Some common paint removal chemicals, like acetone, can change the nature of the resin just as easily as it can remove layers of paint.
 Some resin compounds can also lose their integrity when exposed to high levels of heat.

 Whether the innovation is minor or monumental, the advent of any new material can impact every part of the manufacturing process.
 Aside from aluminum, composites, and resins, there are plenty of novel metal alloys and other manufacturing alternatives on the technological horizon.
 This means that the best time to get ready for the future is now.

-As an experienced industry leader, Spray Systems prepares our clients to take on a new age with new materials.
+As an experienced industry leader, Spray Systems prepares our customers to take on a new age with new materials.
 We consult, design and implement solutions to help operators run their booth more effectively, efficiently and safely, no matter what kind of materials they work with.
 Contact us today.